 Again, there are malpractice lawsuits for failing to schedule a C-section.
 But the more common lawsuits are when a baby is deprived of oxygen and needs to be delivered immediately.
 When there is evidence of fetal distress, fetal compromise, non-reassuring heart tones, or a rupture of membranes, often the only reasonable path is a C-section.
 An OB-GYN must be able to perform an emergency C-section as soon as fetal distress is apparent.
 There can also be material considerations for an emergency C-section.

-- Example failure to give C-section case against Hopkins in 2017
+- Example failure to give a C-section case

 - Cerebral Palsy